 There have always been workers whose schedules are not your typical 9 to 5.
-They cobble together childcare by relying on a non-working spouse, family, or neighbors to take care of the kiddos when daycare isn't open.
+In fact, in 2017 it was reported that 43% of kids have a parent that works non-traditional hours.
+Often childcare for these parents rely on a non-working spouse, family, or neighbors to take care of the kiddos when daycare isn't open.

 Now, many more workers have schedules that are considered non-traditional.
 They work shifts, have erratic schedules, and might be single parents trying to do everything on their own.
 Providing childcare for this growing demographic is not only a business opportunity but a national concern.